alessblaze/pairline/README.md

 ## Service overview

 Phoenix handles websocket sessions, matchmaking, and session IP tracking.
-The Go service handles report submission, admin APIs, ban persistence, and TURN credential generation.
+The Go API handles report submission, admin interfaces, ban persistence, and TURN credential generation.
+To ensure high performance, incoming reports are pushed to a Redis stream where dedicated Go DB workers process them asynchronously, insert them into Postgres, and execute LLM-based safety assessments.
 The frontend talks to both services: websocket traffic goes to Phoenix and HTTP moderation/admin traffic goes to Go.

 ## Notes